AnVIL Portal

 There are several types of workspaces to consider when thinking about cloning a workspace to start your project.

-Data-Oriented Workspaces - These workspaces hold data for AnVIL open or controlled-access data sets or cohorts exported from Gen3.
+Data-Oriented Workspaces - These workspaces hold data for AnVIL open or controlled-access data sets or cohorts exported from the Data Explorer.
 They may contain documentation in the dashboard about the study that generated the data set and data tables holding sample and subject phenotypic metadata with links to the genomic data files.

 Workspace Composition